 I'm currently developing a dataset of climate proxies throughout the Midwest.
-A wind-blown dust (loess) has served to preserve terrestrial snails which capture carbon and oxygen isotopes into their aragonite shell.
+Wind-blown dust (loess) has served to preserve terrestrial snails which capture carbon and oxygen isotopes into their aragonite shell.
 By combining geologic indicators with the spatially and temporally abundant snail record, I aim to create an ISOMAP of regional and temporal climate changes with a focus on the Last Glacial Maximum.

-I am advised by Professor Jessica Conroy, Professor William Guenthner and Dr. David Grimley of the Illinois State Geologic Survey.
+I am advised by Professor Jessica Conroy, Professor William Guenthner, and Dr. David Grimley of the Illinois State Geologic Survey.

-- University of California, Berkeley, 2011
+2011 - B.A. - University of California, Berkeley, Marine Science